 States are reopening and millions of people are back to work.
 In some cases, you can continue to receive unemployment benefits, which include both traditional state benefits and the $ 600 extended benefits funded by the federal government, writes CNBC.
 The US economy ...

-USA Today correspondent Jessica Menton understood why some Americans receive too large amounts of unemployment benefits, while others do not see money at all, and talked about her own experience of returning excess payments.
-Further - from the first person.
-In April, I was temporarily ...
+USA Today correspondent Jessica Menton looked into why some Americans are receiving too much unemployment benefits, while others see no money at all, and talked about her own experience of returning extra payments.
+Next - from the first person.
+In April I was temporarily...

 Supplementary unemployment benefits in the amount of $ 600 per week will stop being paid at the end of July.
 Democrats want to extend payments next year, but Republicans appear to be strongly blocking such an extension.
 But legislators on both sides of the political spectrum have different ideas, such ...